 - Child support

 - Property division

 - Spousal support

-Apprising you of these matters and helping you arrive at fair resolution, in or out of court, is what Mark B. Williams, PLC is here to do.
+Apprising you of these matters and helping you arrive at fair resolution, in or out of court, are what the law office of Mark B. Williams & Associates, PLC, is here to do.

 Whatever was acquired from the date of marriage until the date of separation constitutes the marital property, and must be divided.
 Gifts to one party only from someone other than their spouse, and items and accounts owned by one party prior to the wedding are separate property and may be kept by that party.

 However, when moneys are commingled, for example, funds from your bank account were used to open a common account, it becomes complicated to divide.
 Before the court can divide the marital property we must establish what is your own, separate property.

 Call us at 540-254-0757 with questions about uncontested divorce, contested divorce, no-fault grounds, alimony or other divorce matters.